Build Your Own Simple Casket

 With the casket still laying on its side, place one of the sides onto the top and fasten with your preferred method (see side bar).
 Next, flip the casket over and attach the remaining side.

 Rope handles are easy to assemble compared to solid wood handles made from scratch and will look nice, too.

 The last step is to thread the 20-feet of rope in a manner that provides 3 large handles on each side, and one large handle on each end.
 Tie the rope in a knot and start in one of the corners (whichever corner you prefer to be the foot of the casket is best).
 Pull the rope as tight as you can as you thread each handle.
 There will be plenty of stretch in the rope to provide your pallbearers a good grip when handling the casket.

 You are done!
 The lid is ready to attach with your preferred fastening method.
 If the casket needs to be ready for a viewing, we encourage some light sanding so nobody catches a sliver.
 You can also be creative and paint, stain, or decorate your casket to reflect your loved one's life and memories.

 Need more help?
-Try asking in a question in our friendly Casket Builder Forum.
+Try asking a question in our friendly facebook page community.

 Want to save time and build this casket with a kit?
 No cutting!
 No waste!